mmistakes/minimal-mistakes/_posts/2015-07-03-react-js-tutorial-with-play_scala_webjars.md

 {% endraw %}
 {% endhighlight %}

 Note the `.fullpath` call in the `react` inclusion.
 This is needed as there are two instances of `react.js` in the React library, so we need to specify its position to the locator; see [this question](http://stackoverflow.com/questions/28347769/why-cant-i-access-the-file-react-js-from-the-react-0-12-2-webjar) on StackOverflow.
-As my personal advice, be careful to use single quotes in the `<script>` tags: using double quotes might mess up your paths.
+As my personal advice,  use single quotes in the `<script>` tags; double quotes might mess up your paths.

-When it will be time to create your JSX file, create a new package `assets` inside the package `app` and a package `javascripts` under `assets`.
-That's where you'll store the JSX file you will reference from your HTML file.
-I called it `reactTest.jsx` (note the `.jsx` extension, marking that it's written in JSX), but from the point of view of the html file, you need to consider the translation to javascript.
+Proceed with the tutorial.
+When the moment comes to create your JSX file, create first a new package `assets` inside the package `app` and a package `javascripts` under `assets`. `app.assets.javascripts` is where you'll store the JSX file you will reference from your HTML file.
+I called it `reactTest.jsx` (note the `.jsx` extension), but from the point of view of the HTML file, you need to consider the translation to javascript.
 Therefore, our inclusion will be

 {% highlight html %}
 {% raw %}